zaxguo/p1-kernel/docs/exp4b/rpi-os.md

 **Switching to task 1; task 1 runs**

-`kernel_main` calls the schedule function and it decides to switch to task 1.
+`kernel_main` (as init task) calls the schedule function and it decides to switch to task 1.

 * `cpu_switch_to` saves callee-saved registers in the init task `cpu_context`, which is located inside the kernel image.
 * `cpu_switch_to` restores callee-saved registers from task 1's `task_struct`.
 At this point, `cpu_context.sp` points to `0x00401000`, lr points to ret_from_fork function, `x19` contains a pointer to the start of process() and `x20` a pointer to string "12345", which is located somewhere in the kernel image.